 "Good oral health is not only about healthy teeth and gums; it supports your overall health and wellness."

-Today's live show with Dr. Nancy Lin, PhD is all about oral health.
-Poor oral health can have serious negative effects on overall health; maybe more than you realize.
-We’ll discuss Dr. Nancy’s all-natural dental health recommendations, and how the wrong daily dental regimen may actually be making your oral health worse.
+Today's talk with Dr. Nancy Lin, PhD is all about oral health.
+Poor oral health can have serious negative effects on overall health — maybe more than you realize.
+Dr. Nancy will share some all-natural dental health recommendations, and go over how the wrong daily dental regimen may actually be making your oral health worse.

 - 3:45: Introduction